> Louis Killen > Songs > When Fortune Turns the Wheel

 I first heard Louis Killen, of Gateshead, Co.
 Durham, sing this song.
 His version had come from Alan Rogerson of Northumberland and had a “south of the border” flavour.
 I subsequently gleaned the Scottish text from Greig’s Folk-Song of the North-East which was remarkably similar in tune and content, but varied only in local references, i.e. place names etc. This is one of the great parting songs.

 Aaron Jones sang When Fortune Turns Her Wheel in 2005 on his and Claire Mann’s CD Secret Orders.
+This track was also included in 2010 on the World Music Network anthology The Rough Guide to Scottish Folk.
+They noted on their album:

-Jon Boden sang Fortune Turns The Wheel as the final, 23 June 2011 entry of his project A Folk Song a Day.
+Jon Boden sang Fortune Turns the Wheel as the final, 23 June 2011 entry of his project A Folk Song a Day.

 Jackie Oates learned When Fortune Turns the Wheel from Louis Killen and recorded it in 2011 for her album Saturnine.
 She sang it at Dave and Gill Lowry’s 40th Wedding Anniversary Party at Clyst St Mary Village Hall on 12 June 2010: